google/digitalbuildings/tools/scoring/README.md

 The scoring tool evaluates _proposed_ configuration files against "known good" _solution_ files.
 It uses an F-score algorithm to provide floating-point representations of how closely the files compare along various [_dimensions_](#dimensions).
 Broadly, its process is thus:

 1. Filter out irrelevant entities (e.g. those which have a noncanonical type)
+2. Create pairs of entities from the _proposed_ and _solution_ lists by matching `cloud_device_id` (for reporting devices) or raw field names (for virtual devices)
-2. Isolate the relevant attribute(s) of each entity and reduce them to sets (e.g. [connections](https://github.com/google/digitalbuildings/blob/master/ontology/docs/ontology_config.md#connections))
+3. From each entity pair, isolate the attributes relevant for the dimension being scored and reduce their values to sets (e.g. [connections](https://github.com/google/digitalbuildings/blob/master/ontology/docs/ontology_config.md#connections))
-3. Count the `intersection` and `difference` between the respective _proposed_ and _solution_ sets
+4. Count the `intersection` and `difference` between the respective _proposed_ and _solution_ sets
-4. Input these figures to the aforementioned scoring algorithm to produce a singular numeric score
+5. Input these figures to the aforementioned scoring algorithm to produce a singular numeric score

 ## Install
 To install the dependencies, please run the `python3 setup.py install` from the following directories, in order: